 How to form a Series LLC in Delaware:

-- File a Certificate of Formation with the Delaware Division of Corporations (this is the same form a typical Delaware LLC would file).
+- Complete a Delaware Certificate of Formation for your Delaware Series LLC (this is the same form a typical Delaware LLC would file with the state).

 “Notice is hereby given pursuant to Section 18.215(b) of the LLC Act that the debts, liabilities, and obligations incurred, contracted for, or otherwise existing with respect to a particular series of the LLC, shall be enforceable against the assets of such series only and not against the assets of the LLC generally, or any other series thereof, and none of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the LLC generally, or any other series thereof, shall be enforceable against the assets of such series.”